 Don't forget to list computer programs you've had experience with; proficiency can be seen as added value.

 Self-Motivated: Proactively organized volunteers to assist with distribution at the community food bank.

-Bookkeeping: Maintained accurate, detailed inventory reports at school library and subsequently won Top Librarian Assistant award three months straight for Brown County.
+Bookkeeping: Maintained accurate, detailed inventory reports at the school library and subsequently won the Top Librarian Assistant award three months straight for Brown County.

 5. List Your Activities.